 In 1996, I bought 10 acres in Saranac Lake, N.Y.
 At the time, I was living in Pennsylvania, but I had visited small town New York several years before while visiting Paul Smith Forestry College, and I had always wanted to return.
 Following the death of my father and getting divorced, it seemed a good time to start on my dream.

 Until I was able to move to Saranac Lake permanently, I worked many hours at a utility company and spent my vacations camping on the land with my two kids.
 Over the course of those vacations, I cut, stacked, and hauled trees, and put up a shed to store my tools.
 I also had plenty of time to decide what to build on the land when the time came.
 At first I wanted to build a cabin or timber frame house, but as I thought about my age, the costs, and maintaining the property as I got older, I decided to look at alternative building options.
 The idea to build a yurt came from an ad in MOTHER EARTH NEWS.
-For $18,500, I could purchase a tall-wall yurt package with three standard windows, an insulation package for the roof and walls, and French doors for the front and another door in back.
-(The basic kit with just the yurt, windows and one door would have been less than $9,400.)
+I could purchase a tall-wall yurt package with three standard windows, an insulation package for the roof and walls, and French doors for the front and another door in back.
 I did my homework, wrote to yurt companies, and decided this would be a great way to accomplish my goal.

 In 2009, when the company I was working for scaled down, I accepted a good severance package and decided to cash out and move to my land.
 I packed what I needed, put the rest into storage, and headed to upstate New York.
 I made a cabin out of the shed, closing off one end for sleeping quarters and making a temporary kitchen and bathroom at the other end.
 I put up tarps outside to collect rainwater and bought two rain barrels to store it in.
 I bought a second generator to use with the one I brought with me.
 My temporary living arrangement was ready.